apacdevpmmresources/WVD/README.md

 # WVD :- Windows Virtual Desktop

-COVID-19 pandemic made many organization to let their employee work from home.
+The current COVID-19 pandemic situation has made many organizations to let their employees work at home.
 The main challenge for any organization is to make sure their employees are as productive as they are in office.
-This will include security, access to domain resources, sacalability, reduce managebility and spin up quickly etc.
+This will include security, access to domain resources, scalability, reduce managebility and spin up quickly.

-[Microsoft Azure Windows Virtual Desktop aka WVD](https://azure.microsoft.com/en-us/services/virtual-desktop/) is a service on Azure that could be one part of a COVID-19 response plan.
+[Microsoft Azure Windows Virtual Desktop aka WVD](https://azure.microsoft.com/services/virtual-desktop/) is a service on Azure that could be one part of a COVID-19 response plan.
 With WVD, we no longer need to be concerned with the constraints of the physical hardware or a person's location.

 # Benefits of WVD